Post Oak Mall: Anchors

 The first four anchor stores in the mall were Sears, Dillard's, Wilson's, and Foley's.
 Bealls, became the fifth anchor when it opened a second location in Post Oak a few weeks after the mall's opening.
 The sixth anchor was added in 1985, when JCPenney moved into the newly expanded mall from its Bryan Manor East Mall location.
 In 1985, the H. J. Wilson Company, owner of Wilson's, was taken over by Service Merchandise.
 After Service Merchandise went bankrupt in 1999, the Wilson's location closed and the empty anchor location became a second Dillard's location, housing their specialty Mens & Housewares store.
 Both Dillard's locations, Foley's, JCPenney, and Sears were all independently owned, separate from mall ownership, and considered "stand-alone" buildings for tax purposes.

 After May Department Stores, the parent company of Foley's, merged with Federated Department Stores, the Foley's location was temporarily closed while it was converted to a Macy's department store.
 The new Macy's officially opened on September 9, 2006.
 With the opening of its 30000 sqft location on August 5, 2005, Steve & Barry's became the mall's only anchor store to have no exterior exit.
 In September 2008, after Steve & Barry's declared bankruptcy, the Post Oak store was closed as part of the parent's company attempt to save its business, but it went out of business altogether less than three months later.

 On August 22, 2018, it was announced that Sears would be closing as part of a plan to close 46 stores nationwide.
 The store closed in November 2018.

 On March 17, 2020, Bealls was converted into Gordmans.
 Just two months later on May 19, 2020, it was announced that Gordmans would also be closing due to parent company Stage Stores going out of business.

 In 2020, Conn's HomePlus opened in the former Sears anchor store.

 On January 5, 2021, it was announced that Macy's would be closing in March 2021 as part of a plan to close 46 stores nationwide.

-After Macy's closes, the 2 Dillard's stores and JCPenney will be the only traditional anchor stores left.
-The store closed on March 22, 2021.
+In 2025, Dave & Buster’s announced they would be opening an arcade inside one of the vacant anchor stores.
+Construction began on the arcade in 2026 and the location is expected to open in late 2026.